home-assistant/alerts.home-assistant.io/README.md

 # Home Assistant Alerts

-## This repo is a WIP.
-Everything will change.

-Home Assistant Alerts will be a database of alerts for Home Assistant users.
+Home Assistant Alerts is a database of alerts for Home Assistant users.
 Alerts will be able to be tied to integrations, Python versions, Python packages or operating systems.

 The goal will be to integrate this into Home Assistant so that users can subscribe to alerts that impact their installation.
 It will also function as a standalone website too.